Hubert Dilger

-Hubert Anton Casimir Dilger (March 5, 1836 – May 4, 1911) was a German-American who became a decorated artillerist in the Union Army during the American Civil War.
-He was noted as one of the finest artillerists in the Army of the Potomac and received the Medal of Honor for his valiant work at the 1863 Battle of Chancellorsville.
+Hubert Anton Casimir Dilger (March 5, 1836 – May 4, 1911).
+German American who became a decorated artillerist in the Union Army during the American Civil War.
+He was noted as one of the finest artillerists in the Army of the Potomac and received the Medal of Honor for bravery at the Battle of Chancellorsville (1863).
+He earned the nickname "Leatherbreeches" for the non-regulation trousers he often wore.

 Early life and career

-Dilger was born in Engen in the Black Forest region in Germany and educated in the Karlsruhe Military Academy.
+Dilger was born in Engen in the Black Forest region of the Grand Duchy of Baden and educated in the Karlsruhe Military Academy.
 He served as a lieutenant in the Grand Duke's Horse Artillery at military posts in Gottesau, Karlsruhe, and Rastatt.
 He developed several innovative theories on artillery tactics and drill.

 American Civil War

 When news came of the outbreak of the American Civil War, Dilger received a leave of absence and sailed to the United States."

-After relocating to Cincinnati, Ohio, he became the captain of Battery I, 1st Ohio Light Artillery and fought at several battles of the Army of the Potomac, including under fellow German native Major General Carl Schurz at the Second Battle of Bull Run.
+After relocating to Cincinnati, Ohio, he enlisted in the Union Army, and was appointed captain of Battery I, 1st Ohio Light Artillery; Dilger fought at several battles of the Army of the Potomac, including under fellow German native Major General Carl Schurz at the Second Battle of Bull Run.

 On May 2, 1863, Dilger fought in the rearguard of the retreating Union XI Corps during the disastrous Battle of Chancellorsville, for which he eventually was awarded the nation's highest decoration in 1893.
 He unlimbered his battery of six 12-pounder Napoleon smoothbore cannon as a last-ditch defense against a large portion of Stonewall Jackson's entire corps, which had pushed back XI Corps and was threatening to roll up the Union line.

-Dilger also received high praise in the Official Records of the Battle of Gettysburg and for his work in the 1864 Atlanta Campaign during which his battery fired the rounds that killed Lt.
+Dilger also received high praise in the Official Records of the Battle of Gettysburg and for his work in the 1864 Atlanta campaign during which his battery fired the rounds that killed Lt.
 General Leonidas Polk.
 Late in the war, he was on garrison duty.